Menu

 Collectors today prize original Starr revolvers, particularly those in fine condition with military markings.
 The revolver's legacy is one of ingenuity, wartime necessity, and adaptation, a symbol of American manufacturing in a time of national upheaval.

-For historians, collectors, and firearms enthusiasts, the 1863 Starr Army Revolver stands as a lasting relic of a pivotal time in American history, its steel frame echoing the grit and resolve of the soldiers who carried it into battle.
+For historians, collectors, and firearms enthusiasts, the 1863 Starr Army Revolver is a lasting relic of a important time in American history, its steel frame echoing the grit and resolve of the soldiers who carried it into battle.

 Read more here: